-The Management Zone has and will continue to engage the community on the EAP including the Interim Replacement Water Program with the overall objective to create a level of engagement and awareness with community residents and stakeholders that establishes trust and provides robust
+The Management Zone has and will continue to engage the community on the EAP including the Interim Replacement Water Program with the overall objective to create a level of engagement and awareness with community residents and stakeholders that establishes trust and provides robust participation.
+The stated goals of the community outreach program are to: 1) identify and cultivate relationships with key influential individuals and organizations in the communities to amplify information from the Management Zone, 2) provide channels for input and participation that connect with residents in a way that is effective and accessible, and 3) provide accurate, easy-to-understand, timely information on the Early Action Plan development and implementation.

 The goals of the community outreach program were the guide for outreach tactics during the development of the EAP.
 The Management Zone conducted a series of community outreach events beginning in November 2020 to obtain input on the development of this EAP.
-Webinars included opportunities to ask questions and provide comments to directly engage Management Zone staff.
+Webinars included opportunity to ask questions and provide comments to directly engage Management Zone staff.
 Webinar polling was conducted to solicit input on demographics, communications preferences, and drinking water solutions.
 Virtual office hours were open to the public to solicit input and answer questions on EAP development.
-Events were promoted using varying communications methods including placing flyers at key community locations, community organization distribution, email, and direct mail.
+Events were promoted using varying communications methods including community flyers at key locations, community organization distribution, email, and direct mail.
 A survey in both English and Spanish to solicit feedback on preferred drinking water solutions was conducted and distributed via email, website, and community organization outreach using digital platforms.